 Previously, we have had the chance to visit a number of properties in Australia that were part of the now-defunct Starwood program.
 Our reviews of these hotels are linked in this guide.

-If you have not read up on the new Marriott Bonvoy loyalty program, check out our introductory guide:
+If you have not read up on the new Marriott Bonvoy loyalty program, check out our introductory guide here.

 Locations and redemption rates – Australia and New Zealand

-All hotels are Category 5 or lower, meaning you will need up to 35,000 points per night for a standard Category 5 redemption.
-Off-peak and peak pricing will be introduced later this year, which may affect the points required.
+Most hotels are Category 5 or lower, meaning you will need up to 35,000 points per night for a standard Category 5 redemption.
+Off-peak and peak pricing have been introduced last year which affects the points required depending on the time of year.

 |Property||Location||Category||Points per night|